longndt/react-course/README.md

 ### **Step 4: Code Along with Reference**

 **Goal**: Build muscle memory and understanding
-- Create a new project or use examples as base
+- Create a new project or use example as base
 - Type every line yourself (even if you don't understand yet)
 - Run code frequently to see results
 - Make small changes to experiment
-- Compare your code with examples/ when stuck
+- Compare your code with example/ when stuck

 ### **Step 5: Complete Lab Project**